Microsoft extends Windows 10 enterprise and education support, announces paid Windows 7 security updates

 Paid Windows 7 security updates

 Although Windows 7 extended support is some 16 months, Microsoft knows it has another Windows XP on its hands.
-Instead of simply forcing companies to Windows 10, the company will offer paid Windows 7 Extended Security Updates (ESUs) through January 2023, similar to how it did with Windows XP.
+Instead of simply forcing companies to Windows 10, the company will offer paid Windows 7 Extended Security Updates (ESUs) through January 2023, similar to what it did with Windows XP.

 Pricing, however, has yet to be shared (it will likely be set case-by-case).
 We do know that Windows 7 ESUs will be sold “on a per-device basis for an escalating yearly price” and that they will be available to all Windows 7 Professional and Windows 7 Enterprise customers in Volume Licensing, with a discount to customers with Windows software assurance, Windows 10 Enterprise, or Windows 10 Education subscriptions.